databendlabs/databend/docs/doc/10-deploy/07-query/10-query-config.md

 ### auto_sync_interval

-* Sets how often (in seconds) this query server should automatically sync up with the meta server for the most recent number of meta servers within the cluster.
+* Sets how often (in seconds) this query server should automatically sync up with the meta servers within the cluster to check their availability.
 * To disable the sync up, set it to 0.
+* This setting only takes effect when Databend works in cluster mode.
+You don't need to configure it for standalone Databend.
 * Default: 60

 ## 3. Query config